Ancient Egyptian Icons

 The Shen

 Horus, the Ancient Egyptian sky god, was one of the most powerful gods in Ancient Egyptian mythology.
-According to Ancient Egyptian Mythology, he was the one who overthrew set and retook his father Osiris throne after Set had usurped the throne.
+According to Ancient Egyptian Mythology, he was the one who overthrew set and retook his father Osiris&throne after Set had usurped the throne.
 The Wedjet symbol, therefore, represented royal power, protection, and good health.
 It was often used in armlets to invoke the protection of Horus.
-The Wedjet is represented within Egyptian hieroglyphs, and it means quote; to make or do or one who does.
+The Wedjet is represented with &In Egyptian hieroglyphs, and it means"to make or do& or & one who does.

 Hekha and Nekhakha

-Hekha and Nekhakha in ancient Egypt mean The crook and the frail. quote; This pair of symbols represented the Shepard Crook, which stood for kingship, and the Frail, which represented the land fertility.
+Hekha and Nekhakha in ancient Egypt mean &The crook and the frail."
+This pair of symbols represented the Shepard&Crook, which stood for kingship, and the Frail, which represented the land& fertility.
 Although initially illustrated separately, the two symbols, which was an established symbol of the kingship, became a paired symbols in the second dynasty.
-The symbols are a reminder of tradition, work, and the king's legitimacy as all three were required for a pharaoh to have a prosperous reign.
+The symbols are a reminder of tradition, work, and the king& legitimacy as all three were required for a pharaoh to have a prosperous reign.

 The Ouroboros